projectK23/Part1/README.md

 1. Under test folder add your test_suite as example test_suite_0
 2. Include your test suite in main_test.c
 3. No modifications are needed in Makefile for adding only a test suite
-4. If a file under src is created, the this file should be included in the corresponding targets
+4. If a file under src is created, then this file should be included in the corresponding targets